Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/modify_test_cases.rst

 Disabling a check removes it from the evaluation for that specific test case, but the check definition remains available for use on other test cases.

-Modify check requirement
+Modify check requirements
 --------------------------

-You can modify the requirements of a check to better match your evaluation criteria.
-However, modifying the requirements of a check will affect all test cases that have that check enabled.
-Therefore, it is recommended to modify the requirements of a check only if you are sure that the changes are correct for all test cases.
+You can adjust the parameters of most built-in checks (like context or reference answer) specifically for the current test case by editing them directly within the test case view.
+These changes only impact the selected test case.

-Instead, you can create a new check with the new requirements, iterate on it and enable it on the test cases that need it, before modifying the old check.
+If you want to change the requirements of a custom check (such as its overall rules or similarity threshold), you must edit the custom check itself from the Checks page.
+Modifying a custom check will affect all test cases using that check.
+For major or experimental changes, it's recommended to create a new custom check instead—then enable it only on the test cases where you want the new behavior.

 .. tip::